Debt & Credit

 A plain-English guide to debt consolidation in South Africa — how it works, when it makes sense, NCA debt review vs consolidation loans, and how to find an NCR-registered debt counsellor.

-Debt consolidation is one of those financial terms that sounds like a clean solution to a messy problem.
-Roll everything into one loan, one payment, one rate.
-But whether it actually saves you money — or quietly costs you more — depends entirely on the numbers.
-This guide explains how debt consolidation works in South Africa, when it makes sense, and what the NCA says about your rights.
+Debt consolidation sounds like a clean solution to a messy problem — one loan, one payment, one rate.
+But whether it saves you money or quietly costs you more depends entirely on the numbers.
+This guide walks through how debt consolidation works in South Africa, when it makes financial sense, and what your options are when consolidation is not the right fit.

 What is debt consolidation?